Waste permissions and transport

 - statutory declaration of the person who has committed a relevant offence (if applicable).

-If you are making an application on behalf of a company, please ensure that you have the following documents scanned and ready to be uploaded:
+If you’re making an application on behalf of a company, make sure you have the following documents scanned and ready to be uploaded:

 - vehicle registration certificate